Order-invariant measures on causal sets: Introduction

 If $P=(Z,<)$ is a poset, and $Y \subseteq Z$, then $<_Y$ denotes the restriction of the partial order to $Y$, and $P_Y=(Y,<_Y)$.
 For $W \subset Z$, we also write $P\sm W$ to mean $P_{Z\sm W}$.

-For $P = (Z,<)$ a poset on any ground-set $Z$, a {\em linear extension} of $P$ is a total order $\prec$ on $Z$ such that, whenever $x<y$, we also have $x \prec y$.
+For $P = (Z,<)$ a poset on any ground-set $Z$, a \textit{linear extension} of $P$ is a~total order $\prec$ on $Z$ such that, whenever $x<y$, we also have $x \prec y$.
 In the case where $Z$ is finite, the set of linear extensions is also finite.

-We will often be considering posets on the set $\N$, or on one of the sets $[k]=\{1,\dots, k\}$, for $k \in \N$, which come equipped with a ``standard'' linear order.
-In these cases, a {\em suborder} of $\N$ or $[k]$ will be a partial order on that ground-set (typically denoted $<^\N$ or $<^{[k]}$) with the standard order as a linear extension, i.e., if $<^\N$ is a suborder of $\N$ and $i<^\N j$, then $i$ is below $j$ in the standard order on $\N$.
+We will often be considering posets on the set $\N$, or on one of the sets $[k]=\{1,\ldots, k\}$, for $k \in\N$, which come equipped with a ``standard'' linear order.
+In these cases, a \textit{suborder} of $\N$ or $[k]$ will be a partial order on that ground-set (typically denoted $<^\N$ or $<^{[k]}$) with the standard order as a linear extension, that is, if $<^\N$ is a suborder of $\N$ and $i<^\N j$, then $i$ is below $j$ in the standard order on $\N$.

-In the case where the ground-set $Z$ of $P$ is countably infinite, the natural extensions of $P$ correspond to the linear extensions $\prec$ with the order-type of the natural numbers: specifically, given a natural extension of $P$, which is a bijection $\lambda: \N \to Z$ whose inverse is order-preserving, we obtain a linear extension $\prec$ of $P$ by setting $\lambda(i) \prec \lambda(j)$ whenever $i < j$ in the standard order on $\N$.
+In the case where the ground-set $Z$ of $P$ is countably infinite, the natural extensions of $P$ correspond to the linear extensions $\prec$ with the order-type of the natural numbers: specifically, given a natural extension of $P$, which is a bijection $\lambda\dvtx \N\to Z$ whose inverse is order-preserving, we obtain a linear extension $\prec$ of $P$ by setting $\lambda(i) \prec\lambda(j)$ whenever $i < j$ in the standard order on $\N$.